Adopted Development Plan Documents

 There are also several 'Saved' Policies from the previous Local Plan produced in 2000.
 Together, all these documents deliver the spatial planning objectives and policies for the borough.

-In October 2016, the Wye Neighbourhood Plan was formally 'made' and therefore becomes part of the development plan, and will be used in decision making for that parish.
+Both the Wye and Pluckley Neighbourhood Plans have been formally 'made' and therefore become part of the development plan, and will be used in decision making for each parish.

 Core Strategy 2008